January 6, 2020 |

 2017 - A rather mournful post citing the possibility of hearing "last rites" for Lodi's "old vine" culture and identity, and where we go from here (which, notwithstanding market dictates, will probably also be in the hands of the industry itself).

-2018 - A thorough rendering of Lodi's seven sub-AVAs (i.e. officially defined and regulated American Viticultural Areas) and its implementation, which will probably play an increasingly important role in the Lodi winegrowing industry's sustainability as it addresses the economic necessity of moving closer to premiumization — manifested by a quality-driven process of choosing the right grapes for the right places, cultivated in the right way.
+2018 - A thorough rendering of Lodi's seven sub-AVAs (i.e. officially defined and regulated American Viticultural Areas) and their implementation, which will probably play an increasingly important role in the Lodi winegrowing industry's sustainability as it addresses the economic necessity of moving closer to premiumization — manifested by a quality-driven process of choosing the right grapes for the right places, cultivated in the right way.

-2019 - Portraits of individuals in the Lodi winegrowing industry taken over the past year, representing just a sampling of the thousands of people playing key roles in the formation of a "Lodi wine" identity today and in the years to come.
+2019 - Portraits of individuals in the Lodi winegrowing industry have taken over the past year, representing just a sampling of the thousands of people playing key roles in the formation of a "Lodi wine" identity today and in the years to come.

 The selected blog posts:

 Demonstration Vineyard on the grounds of the Lodi Wine & Visitor Center

 August 9, 2010 - By now you've heard that Lodi is more than a song (point of fact: after he wrote his famous (Stuck in) Lodi, Creedence Clearwater Revival's John Fogerty admitted he'd never visited this historic California town, but that he simply came across it and thought it had "the coolest sounding name").

 Lodi is also a thriving, varied agricultural community — notably, grapes and dairy ranching, almond and walnut orchards, and cherry, olive, and myriad other stone fruits — and wine lovers from coast to coast, and even from Singapore to Stockholm, now know Lodi as the source of wines that absolutely kick your butt, without busting the budget!
 Read more.